 The guide explains how to apply participatory methods and consultative techniques in ADB-financed activities.
 It provides practical tools and tips to make consultation and participation strategies more effective in improving the performance of ADB-financed projects.
 The publication targets ADB mission teams and staff working in resident missions, and is also proving helpful to consultants, project executing and implementing agencies, and government departments in applying participatory methods.

 This publication provides guidance on how to maximize the benefits of cooperation with CSOs in various operational contexts.
 It also defines civil society-related terminology, presents numerous examples of ADB-CSO collaboration, offers convenient checklists, and summarizes policy requirements and good practice.

 Other forms of participation

-ADB employs consultants regularly in a wide range of positions.
+ADB regularly employs consultants for a wide range of assignments.
 Consultants may be individuals or organizations, including CSOs.
 CSOs can lend skills and experience to plan, implement and evaluate projects.
 The Consulting Services Recruitment Notice (CSRN) provides detailed information on the consulting services required for ADB financed or administered projects.
 For an overview of how CSOs can identify business opportunities with ADB, see A Primer for Identifying Business Opportunities for NGOs.

-By attending the ADB Annual Meeting, CSOs can engage with ADB on a variety of issues, contribute to policy discussions, and network with many other CSO participants from across the region.
+At the ADB Annual Meeting, CSOs can engage with ADB on a variety of issues, contribute to policy discussions, and meet many other CSO participants from across the region.
 ADB welcomes the participation of CSOs including NGOs, labor unions, foundations, professional associations, and other nonprofit organizations.